Messaging Overview

 -

-Enabling SMS on a Phone Number
+Enabling Messaging on a Phone Number

 Advanced → Message Settings